a device which keeps material moving in a tank or vessel; the movement may be required to prevent settling and to mix material

 engineered lift

-device used to create air movement
+device to create air movement

 fluid